Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-What if I have penis swelling, injury or pain?
+What should I avoid if I have penis swelling, injury or pain?

 Things to avoid if you have penis swelling, injury or pain:

-• Do not wrap anything around the penis or scrotum, including bandages, a tourniquet or sticky tape.
+• Don't wrap anything around the penis or scrotum, including bandages, a tourniquet or sticky tape.

-• Do not use any creams, lotions or homemade remedies to any wounds.
+• Don't use any creams, lotions or homemade remedies on any wounds.

-• Avoid sexual intercourse and masturbation until the pain settles.
+• Don't have sex or masturbate until the pain settles.

 When should I see my doctor?

-Protect the area as much as possible to prevent further damage or injury when going to see your doctor or to hospital.
+Protect the area as much as possible to stop further damage or injury when going to see your doctor or to hospital.

 To find your nearest hospital emergency department or after-hours medical service, use the healthdirect Service Finder tool.